 If they are comfortable discussing the business, talking about themselves and sharing their expert opinions – they will come across as genuine, as trustworthy and will help build confidence in the brand.

-In summary, when building up trust through your website, it’s important to look at where you can provide social proof, genuine images and clear, honest copy.
+In summary, when building up trust through your website, it’s important to look at where you can provide social proof, genuine images, and clear, honest copy.
 All three of these trust-building factors are relatively easy to address and change where necessary.

 I hope that you’ve enjoyed learning about the different ways you can build trust through your website.
-If you would like to find out more on Chameleon-i recruitment software, please contact me at email@example.com and I’d be happy to answer any questions.
+If you would like to find out more about Chameleon-i recruitment software, please contact me at firstname.lastname@example.org and I’d be happy to answer any questions.